 Set up camp on your patch of paradise at Lake Conroe/Houston North KOA, offering sites that can accommodate rigs up to 80 feet long, fully furnished cabins, or secluded tent sites.
 Lake Conroe is just steps away for endless fishing and boating escapades.
 If you never leave the campsite, that’s okay, too!
 Stocked fishing lakes, a heated pool and jacuzzi, and banana bike rentals may very well provide plenty of entertainment by themselves.
 This pet-friendly KOA keeps guests happy with plenty of Wi-Fi, cable TV access, and on-site propane and ample firewood available for purchase.

-For those who want to experience Huntsville State Park without an RV, there is a great tent camping option, still requiring the two night minimum stay on the weekends.
-Tent campsites with water access have grills, fire rings, tables and a shared water faucet between the sites.
-As always, there are restrooms and showers nearby and some sites are even wheelchair accessible.
+For those who want to experience Huntsville State Park without an RV, there is a great tent camping option, still requiring the two-night minimum stay on the weekends.
+Tent sites are situated in the Coloneh Camping Area in the south-east of the park and along the lake.
+Tent campsites feature grills, fire rings, and tables.
+Potable water is within walking distance.
+As always, there are restrooms and showers nearby, and some sites are even wheelchair accessible.

 Seasonal activities in Huntsville State Park